Head of Online Medical Content

 Today's Bluetooth hearing aids cater to all types and levels of hearing loss from mild to severe.
 They are extremely convenient for those who use Bluetooth-enabled devices like tablets, iPads, TVs, and smartphones.

-Using such Bluetooth technology will allow your hearing aids to enhance your everyday life, making it easier whilst giving you more control and more freedom.
+Using such Bluetooth technology will allow your hearing aids to enhance your everyday life, making it easier while giving you more control and more freedom.

 If your hearing aids don't incorporate direct streaming, don't worry, there are plenty of hearing aid streamers on the market that connect you.